 Click ADD, enter the Friendly name (optional), the IP address of the endpoint/device, # of characters to strip from RURI, the character to prefix to a RURI then click ADD again.
-RURI is when a number is dialed such as 9 plus the 1 and the number, a carrier may only want to see the phone number so the RURI would strip the "9" from in front of the telephone number.
-For example, if a PBX sends a number over as 914443332222 but the carrier wants the number to be sent as 14443332222 then the field should have a 1, which would strip off the 9.
-Some carriers request added digits, aka prefixes, in front of the phone number for validation that the call is from that carrier.
-In this example, the # of characters to strip from RURI is 0 as in none.
+For example, if a PBX sends a number over as 914443332222 but the carrier wants the number to be sent as 14443332222 then the # of characters to strip should be defined as 1, which would strip off the 9.
+Some carriers request added digits (aka Prefixes) in front of the phone number.

 Edit and click ADD again to add addtional endpoints.
-Click the gray X in that box to save window and close.
+Click the gray X in that box to save the window and close.